-The InterACT study aims to promote appropriate care and treatment decisions and pathways for this patient population in three major Queensland hospitals.
-Specifically, through an audit and feedback method, it will increase clinicians’ awareness of their older patients’ risk profile.
-We expect to improve the capacity of clinicians to choose alternative treatments for these vulnerable patients and to increase institutional support for better end-of-life care.
+The InterACT study aimed to promote appropriate care and treatment decisions and pathways for this patient population in three major Queensland hospitals (read the protocol paper here).
+Specifically, through an audit and feedback method, it aimed to increase clinicians’ awareness of their older patients’ risk profile.
+We expected to improve the capacity of clinicians to choose alternative treatments for these vulnerable patients and to increase institutional support for better end-of-life care.

-The primary outcome being measured is the proportion of patients having one or more ICU admissions.
-Other outcomes include changes to the length of hospital stay (earlier discharge), time to hospital re-admission, time to first documented clinician-led care review, time to care directive measures and palliative care referral, and medical emergency calls use.
-The use and cost of healthcare resources and the implementation process will also be evaluated.
+The primary outcome being measured was the proportion of patients having one or more ICU admissions.
+Other outcomes included changes to the length of hospital stay (earlier discharge), time to hospital re-admission, time to first documented clinician-led care review, time to care directive measures and palliative care referral, and medical emergency calls use.
+The use and cost of healthcare resources and the implementation process were also evaluated.

-This project is funded by a National Health and Medical Research Council (NHMRC) partnership project grant (GNT1151923) and led by Queensland University of Technology (QUT).
+This project is funded by a National Health and Medical Research Council (NHMRC) partnership project grant (GNT1151923) and led by QUT.

-For project resources and further information, please contact Alison Farrington at email@example.com
+For further information, please contact Alison Farrington at email@example.com